Bloesum/B9Lab_Splitter/README.md

 Considerations:
 - Upgraded Truffle to latest: v4.1.14 (Solidity v0.4.24)
 - Viewing contract balances doesn't make any sense.
-The sent amount will immidiatelly be split and resent
+The sent amount will immediatelly be split and resent